opsfolio/resource-surveillance-commons/service/diabetes-research-hub/README.md

    **Note**: Reference sample files can be found in the repository folder:
    /service/diabetes-research-hub/study-files-multiple-cgmtracing.zip

-   First prepare the directory with sample files and copy to this folder:
+   First, prepare the directory with sample files and copy them to this folder, or extract the sample files and move them to this folder:

    ```bash
    $ cd service/diabetes-research-hub